napahlm/manta-simulator/README.md

 ## Running Different Tests

-1. Spawn Manta in a default world to test the simulator
+1. Spawn Manta in a default world to test the simulator (Control system and vortex_msgs NOT needed)

 ```
 roslaunch manta_gazebo start_demo.launch